rfrench3/website-template/README.md

 # website-template
-This is a base template for a website, perfect for when I need that.
+This is a base template, perfect for when I am starting a new website.
+It is very similar to my personal website, https://rfrench3.github.io/personal-site/, because it is based on that.